curl/everything-curl/project/name.md

 programming language.
 That curl still [exists](https://www.curl.com).

 Several libcurl bindings for various programming languages use the term "curl" or "CURL" in part or completely to describe their bindings.
-Sometimes you will find users talking about curl but referring to neither the command-line tool nor the library that is made by this project.
+Sometimes you find users talking about curl but referring to neither the command-line tool nor the library that is made by this project.

 ## As a verb